 Michigan lawyer discusses a workers’ compensation future medical settlement and how to ensure maximum recovery.

 We are frequently asked about a Michigan workers’ compensation settlement and future medical costs and how much a disabled employee can expect to receive.
 There is no fixed settlement amount because every situation is different.
 Insurance companies generally pay out based upon future medical exposure.
-Here are some issues to think about when considering settling of a on the job injury claim in Michigan.
+Here are some issues to think about when considering settling an on-the-job injury claim in Michigan.

 Michigan law protects individuals hurt on-the-job.
 It requires employers to provide medical treatment for employees who are suffering from a workplace injury.
 This includes emergency room visits, hospital stays, surgery, doctor appointments, medical equipment, physical therapy, prescriptions, attendant care, and even mileage to and from appointments.
 These items should be covered 100% without any copays or deductibles owed.
 Disabled employees can even choose their own medical providers after 28 days.